canonical/yarf/README.md

 ### Installing for contribution
-1.  **Create a python virtual environment**
+1.  **Create a Python virtual environment**

-    To contribute to the repository, we first create a python virtual enviroment.
+    To contribute to the repository, we first create a Python virtual environment.
     To create a virtual environment we need to install the `virtualenv` package:
     ```
     python3 -m pip install virtualenv
     ```

-    Then we create a virtual environemnt:
+    Then we create a virtual environment:
     ```
     python3 -m virtualenv venv
     ```

-    After that we enter the virtual environment:
+    After that, we enter the virtual environment:
     ```
     . venv/bin/activate
     ```